prasadboyane/InvestmentTracker/README.md

 - save this data in encrypted format in same excel to store creds excel --DONE
 - Show data in matplot on day by day basis --DONE
 - Password recovery option -- DONE
-- Add options for Insights/Aggrigations
+- Add options for Insights/Aggrigations --Working
 - Add neat Interface
-- Add more information to Graph --Working
+- Add more information to Graph --DONE

 # Dependencies
 1. openpyxl